GitHub Integration

 |---|---|---|---|

-INVALID_JSON | 400 | The toolkit JSON file contains invalid syntax | Fix JSON syntax errors in the file |
+INVALID_JSON | 400 | The JSON file contains invalid syntax | Fix JSON syntax errors in the file |

-VALIDATION_FAILED | 400 | Required fields (name or slug) are missing | Add missing required fields to the toolkit |
+VALIDATION_FAILED | 400 | Required fields (name or slug) are missing | Add missing required fields to the entity |

 MISSING_INTEGRATION | 400 | Referenced integration doesn't exist in your organization | Add the integration or update the toolkit to use existing integrations |